 WildHearts is committed to addressing this problem.
 To date, we have manufactured and distributed over 50,000 reusable pads to schoolgirls between ages 9-18 from low SEM (Socio-Economic Measure) areas, vulnerable to period poverty.
 Every step of the process from production to distribution empowers local South African Women and girls.

-Our reusable sanitary pads are distributed in packs of 5.
+Our washable, reusable sanitary pads are distributed in packs of five.
 They are made from five layers of padding, including an antimicrobial layer for hygiene purposes and an absorbing layer for heavy flow.

 The industry is currently dominated by single-use products that are non-recyclable.
 However, our re-usable sanitary pads can be used for up to 5 years and are driving the development of sustainable products that are better for our environment.